junjiequ1459/TheBox/README.md

 The Box delivers the fun of party games to your electronic devices.
 We provide a selection of entertaining games that are ideal for any social occasion and are created for friends and family to enjoy together.
 The Box is the app for you if you want to spice up a family gathering, mark a significant event, or just hang out with pals.

-## Technologies and libraries used:
+## Technologies and libraries:

-- Javascript
-- MongoDB
-- Express.js
+- MongoDB / Express.js
-- React/Redux
+- React / Redux
 - Node.js
+- Websocket
 - AWS
-- Websockets

 # A peek into the box: